 Does Mount Everest Use Bodies as Markers?

 No, Mount Everest does not use bodies as markers.
-While it is true that there have been unfortunate instances of climbers who have lost their lives on the mountain, their bodies are not intentionally left behind to serve as markers or waypoints for other climbers.
-However, areas on the south col and other regions on Everest such as the Rainbow Valley are covered with frozen bodies which climbers use to signal their location.
+Unfortunate instances have occurred where climbers lost their lives on the mountain.
+Emphasizing that climbers do not intentionally leave their bodies behind as markers or waypoints is essential.
+However, areas on the south col and other regions like the Rainbow Valley, are covered with frozen bodies that climbers use to signal their location.

-Leaving bodies on Mount Everest is discouraged and considered disrespectful.
-Efforts are made to recover and bring down the deceased, but due to the extreme conditions and high altitude of the mountain, it is not always possible to retrieve them.
+Discouraging and considering it disrespectful to leave bodies on Mount Everest, climbers make efforts to recover and bring down the deceased.
+However, the extreme conditions and high altitude of the mountain can make it impossible to retrieve them at times.

-What Happens To The Dead Bodies on Mount Everest?
+What Happens To The Bodies on Mount Everest?

 Everest’s peak experiences year-round lows that are considerably below zero.
 Moreover, the mountain’s average temperature fluctuates from a frigid minus four Fahrenheit to a lethal minus thirty-one Fahrenheit.
 These temperatures create a unique environment for both the living and the dead.

 The Everest region is inhospitable to life because anything left there for an extended period of time will freeze solid.
 This is exactly why bodies on Everest are so frightening for climbers who see them.
-Whereas, with the exception of considerable cellular damage brought on by the extreme cold, the bodies are frozen in place and generally look exactly the same as when they died.
+Apart from cellular damage due to extreme cold, the bodies freeze in place and usually retain their appearance since their time of death.

-Additionally, considering how little flesh is left exposed in climbing gear, the Everest bodies — seen by climbers every year — are sometimes reported as looking remarkably similar to when they lost their lives.
+Additionally, considering how little flesh climbing gear leaves exposed, climbers see Everest bodies every year.
+They sometimes report them as looking remarkably similar to when they lost their lives.
 A body virtually anywhere else would be little more than a skeleton after a few years.

-The Growing Concern of Frozen Bodies – and Trash on the Mountain
+The Growing Concern of Frozen Bodies on Mount Everest

 Climate Change on Everest – Hidden Bodies Becoming Visible